Hyunwoo-Park-Yonsei/self-walking_robot/README.md

 ### Image Processing & Decision Making

 * Made image gray by a threshold.
-* Find the center point of the road then used MSE linear regression to decide direction of the robot.
+* Found the center point of the road then used MSE linear regression to decide direction of the robot.

 ![ex_screenshot4](./img/4.png)